GeoNode/geonode/docs/developers/contribute_docu.rst

 Just type the name of your new branch, hit enter and your branch will be created.
 To learn more about branches it is recommended to take a look here http://git-scm.com/book/en/Git-Branching-What-a-Branch-Is.

-*Remark*: Before you start editing make sure that you are in the right branch!
+.. note:: Before you start editing make sure that you are in the right branch!

 **Create a new folder/file**